iftikhar8/thesis/chapters/discussion/docs/discussion.md

 What does the thesis do and how did it achieve it?

-Meta-analysis
-- How can we report metrics better?
-- What can we do with these choice?

-Empirical chapter

-Theoretical chapter

-Applied chapter

-## Implications for connectivity, data gaps & generalities

 ## Implications for biophysical dispersal modelling - how to move forward